A day trip to Capri from Naples

 Being on an island is part of the charm, feeling disconnected from the world, logistically a bit harder to be found or followed.

-It’s certainly more fashionable than Naples, which doesn’t seem to have the same sartorial considerations as cities like Milan or Rome.
+It’s more fashionable than Naples, which doesn’t seem to have the same sartorial considerations as cities like Milan or Rome.
 But it also feels more elite than the nearby Amalfi Coast – another popular holiday destination in the area, but one that’s perhaps a little too easy to access for mere mortals.

 Walking the streets of Capri’s town, you certainly see a level of style that I would consider a bit much for a coastal holiday.
 But I do wonder whether this is a case of dress-ups, rather than genuine fashion.